Pocono Raceway: Persistent delays

-Developers of the track began clearing land on November 9, 1964.
+Developers began clearing land on November 9, 1964.
 By this point, Montgomery stated to the Record that the track layout had changed to a new "top secret" design.
 In April 1965, the Record reported that plans expanded for the multi-layout complex to include a 3/4 mi oval, which was slated to host the complex's first race.
-Two months later, the secret design was revealed to be a tri-oval shaped layout; additional plans for a 3 mi road course layout using parts of the oval, a 3,740 ft dragstrip, and a 1.5 mi road course layout using portions of both ovals were made.
+Two months later, the secret design was revealed to be a tri-oval shaped layout; additional plans for a 2.800 mi road course layout using parts of the oval, a 3740 ft dragstrip, and a 1.800 mi road course layout using portions of both ovals were made.
 Groundbreaking on the now-named Pocono International Raceway (PIR) took place on July 8, 1965, with plans to open the facility on September 5.
 However, the opening was delayed until the spring of 1966 due to constant rain.

 In May 1966, a 300 mi United States Auto Club (USAC) Indy-car race was announced to inaugurate the facility on August 28 of that year; however, after further rain and a self-described "tight money situation" according to Montgomery, the race and the track's opening was postponed, with the latter being delayed until the spring of 1967.
 A $176,219 (adjusted for inflation, $) lien was filed by construction contractor Schartz and Baker in December 1966 due to alleged unpaid dues, placing doubts on the project's financial stability; Montgomery refuted the claim in January, and four months later, Racing, Inc. filed a lawsuit against Schartz and Baker for filing the lien "without basis".
 The lien was dismissed on August 23, 1967, and the lawsuit was settled on May 25, 1968, with both ending in victories for Racing, Inc. The legal battles with Schartz and Baker halted all construction for nearly two years; construction did not resume until early July.
-Two months later, track officials announced a 200-lap "preview race" on the 3/4 mi oval for October 20 featuring supermodifieds; however, after three postponements due to weather, the track's opening was delayed until the spring of 1969.
+Two months later, track officials announced a 200-lap "preview race" on the 0.750 mi oval for October 20 featuring supermodifieds; however, after three postponements due to weather, the opening was delayed until the spring of 1969.